eHealthAfrica/aether/helm/README.md

 kernel    kernel.aether.local   192.168.99.100   80, 443   28m
 odk       odk.aether.local      192.168.99.100   80, 443   28m
 ```
-For each entry copy, add the address and the hostname to your `/etc/hosts` file:
+For each entry, add the address and the hostname to your `/etc/hosts` file:
 ```
 # /etc/hosts
 ...